anandksuni03/virtual-mouse/README.md

 *  Maps hand movement to cursor movement on the screen.<br>
 *  Implements a click gesture (left or right) based on the distance between fingertips.<br>

+<h1>4.
+User Manual</h1>
+*  For left click join the index finger and thumb
+*  for right click join the middle and thump finger
+*  move the finger for navigating the mouse pointer
+*  to exit the program hit "q"

 ----I had commented to explain the function of the line of code---

 ---to get index points visit mediapipe documentation---